 Start at the recreation path bridge on the east side of Crested Butte.
 Take Teocalli Ave. or Butte Ave. east past 9th St to access the Slate River Recreational Path Bridge – put in.
-Please park along gravel road and leave the access to the river open.
+Please park along road and leave the access to the river open.

 Take out is the HWY 135 Bridge just past Crested Butte Country Club.
 There is a nice grassy area on left side with a gravel path heading up to the parking lot.
 The take out is just after the foot/bike path bridge and before the HWY 135 Bridge.
 Please Do NOT float under the HWY 135 Bridge.
 This creates a traffic hazard returning to your vehicle.

 This section is without any whitewater.
 The Slate River twists and turns many times through open ranch land right on the edge of town.
 The peak of Mt Crested Butte towers above offering spectacular views and amazing scenery for a summer float.
 Most of this section flows thru private land therefore paddlers must not stop except for the barbwire fence portage.
 Call store for details.
 (970) 209-9747

 Times vary with the snow melt off and river flows.
 Generally speaking expect the highest flows in June, moderate flows in July.
 August and September is not recommended due to low flows, cattle entering the area and a barbwire fence across the river.
 Keep in mind recent rain will change the normal flow for a day or so.
 Be prepared.

 June – Highest water flow – 1.5 hours

 July – Moderate water flow – 1.75 to 2 hours